Monster

 Are they the ones we dream of, or the ones we fail to see among us?

-When her young son Minato starts to behave strangely, his mother feels that there is something wrong.
-Discovering that a teacher is responsible, she storms into the school demanding to know what's going on.
-But as the story unfolds through the eyes of mother, teacher, and child, the truth gradually emerges.
+When her young son Minato starts to behave strangely, single mother Saori knows that there is something wrong.
+Discovering that one of his teachers might be responsible, she storms into the school demanding answers.
+But as the story unfolds through the eyes of mother, teacher and child, shocking truths begin to emerge.

 Videos